Raj7861/printf/README.md

-This is the readme for the _printf project.
-It is a team project.
+This is a solo Project :(